 - Architecture: Classrooms, playground and administrative offices.

-- State of Disrepair: Some parts of the school are still standing, others are in ruins.
+- State of disrepair: Some parts of the school are still standing, others are in ruins.

 - Access: Access is free, but requires discretion and respect for the premises.